greenboi105/meta_stats_server/README.md

 When a connection is accepted on the secondary port, the server sends information about past connections on the primary port.

+Program makes use of standard UNIX system calls and the C programming language to accomplish the task.